iremkapucuoglu/p4b-website/content/en/posts/2022-09-08-use-case-cycling-concept.md

-+++
+---
-author = ""
+author : "reynartz"
-categories = []
+categories : ["use cases"]
-date = ""
+date : 2022-09-08T06:00:00Z
-description = ""
-draft = true
-image = "/images/fahrradkonzepteblogbanner.webp"
-summary = "GOAT is a versatile planning tool that can be used, among other things, to analyze bicycle traffic.
-In this blog post, we provide a closer look at the use of GOAT in cycling concepts." thumbnail = "/images/fahrradkonzepteblogthumbnail.webp" title = "Use Case Cycling: GOAT as a Planning Tool in Cycling Concepts " translationKey = ""
+description : "GOAT is a versatile planning tool that can be used, among other things, to analyze bicycle traffic.
+In this blog post, we provide a closer look at the use of GOAT in cycling concepts." draft : false image : "/images/fahrradkonzepteblogbanner.webp" summary : "GOAT is a versatile planning tool that can be used, among other things, to analyze bicycle traffic.
+In this blog post, we provide a closer look at the use of GOAT in cycling concepts." thumbnail : "/images/fahrradkonzepteblogthumbnail.webp" title : "Use Case Cycling: GOAT as a Planning Tool in Cycling Concepts " translationKey : "use-case-cycling-concept"

-+++
+---

 ## What is a cycling concept?

 A bicycle traffic concept can help to reduce current problems of bicycle traffic such as high accident rates.
 The focus can either be on the establishment of a new bicycle route network or on the expansion and optimization of existing routes.